rdelaguila/sem_oboe/README.md

 It combines semantic enrichment, knowledge graph embedding (KGE), and interpretable machine learning to extract meaningful explanations from topic clusters in large document collections.

 The framework integrates four main components (A-D) that work sequentially to process raw documents, extract semantic information, generate knowledge graphs, and produce explainable topic-based classifications.
+These components are present in the form of (co) dependent scripts.

 ## Architecture